emqx/emqx-lua-hook/README.md

 This API is called before mqtt engine process client's subscribe command.
 It is possible to change topic or cancel it.

 ### Input
-* ClientId : a string, mqtt client id.
+* clientid : a string, mqtt client id.
-* Username : a string mqtt username
+* username : a string mqtt username
-* Topic :   a string, mqtt message's topic
+* topic :   a string, mqtt message's topic

 ### Output
 * new_topic :   a string, change mqtt message's topic
 * false :    cancel subscription